segf/ansible-vmdeploy/README.md

 xmlstarlet

 >**Notes**
-- On centos, you need to install the epel-release package first to get xmlstarlet.
 - If you want to use virt-manager as console, remember to install xauth.
 - On remote deployment, you have to provide an account which is member of the 'libvirt' group.